 THE HISTORY OF THE EAST MIDLANDS COUNTIES LEAGUE

-The East Midland Counties football league was created in 2008 following the need to create affordable football in the pyramid system of football for clubs from Derbyshire, Leicestershire and Nottinghamshire.
+The East Midland Counties football league was created in 2008 following the need for affordable football in the pyramid system of football for clubs from Derbyshire, Leicestershire and Nottinghamshire.
 Behind the idea where two influential figures, Robert Holmes and Frank Harwood.

 Robert, a key administrator in the Leicestershire football scene and Frank a committed leader of the Central Midlands league based in Derbyshire but covering Notts.
 Lincolnshire and East Yorkshire.